Parenting and Child Rearing – Are We Creating Morons or Mental Patients?

 The son asked: “Dad, who created God then?”

-I laughed aloud.
+I couldn’t help laughing aloud.
 My friend gave an angry look at me and his son.
-“Answer him.
-I also want to hear the answer,” I said.

 “God has just sprung out from nothing…”

 Meanwhile, my mother also told me to follow all our rich traditions and rituals.
 Yes, but only if that can be explained rationally and logically.
+I worship Gods that I can explain using science, logic, and rationale.

 “Udayji, we are treading on unsure ground.
-You know the rapid advancement in technologies and devices made our life style very dynamic.
+You know the rapid advancement in technologies and devices made our lifestyle very dynamic.
 The gap between parent and child is widening.
 In this situation, how can we ask our children to learn those ancient and pre-historic things?”

 “Uday sir, we do not know much about the science of Sanatan Dharma.
 And we don’t have time to learn it now.
 So, what’s the way out?”